Victoria prepares for ‘tens of thousands’ of hospital admissions as virus cases surge | The New Daily

 NSW confirmed two new COVID-19 infections, in a 53-year-old man who recently travelled to Singapore and a 39-year-old man who travelled from Iran.

-That brought the number of positive tests in NSW to 11 and followed the first confirmed cases in on Monday of person-to-person transmission of the deadly infection in Australia.
+That brought the number of positive tests in NSW to 13 and followed the first confirmed cases on Monday of person-to-person transmission of the deadly infection in Australia.

 Earlier, Queensland confirmed its 10th case of coronavirus, in a 20-year-old man from China.
 He was in a stable condition in isolation in the Royal Brisbane and Women’s Hospital on Tuesday.

+Late on Tuesday afternoon, the Nine Network reported another suspected coronavirus case in Victoria.
+It said a male patient had been taken by ambulance from a flight landing at Avalon Airport, south-west of Melbourne.

-The new cases bring the total infections of the deadly disease across Australia to 34.
+The new confirmed cases (excluding the latest reported Victorian patient) bring the total infections of the deadly disease across Australia to 34.

 Queensland Health Minister Steven Miles said the University of Queensland student returned to Australia on February 23, after a fortnight in Dubai.